Pet foods are specially put together by leading minds in nutrition to help your furry friends make the most of their mealtimes.

-This is a behavioural issue that’s best nipped in the bud as early as you can for cats and dogs living together.
+This is a behavioral issue that’s best nipped in the bud as early as you can for cats and dogs living together.

 Your dog must also understand that human food is for humans and cat food is for cats, and that sneaking food he or she shouldn’t be eating is going to result in your telling them off.

-Dogs are very easily tempted by new flavours, and definitely don’t panic if you walk in and catch your dog eating cat food while he or she was left unattended.
+Dogs are very easily tempted by new flavors and don’t panic if you walk in and catch your dog eating cat food while he or she was left unattended.

-Again, there is not going to be any immediate ramifications from this, but it’s also an opportunity to make it clear that this misbehaviour shouldn’t be tolerated.
+Again, there is not going to be any immediate ramifications from this, but it’s also an opportunity to make it clear that this misbehavior shouldn’t be tolerated.

 At an absolute push, a hungry dog could certainly get much in the way of energy and protein from cat food, and if you find that your pup is trying to sneak it despite your warnings, perhaps consult your vet and research if you need to be giving bigger portions of dog food to your pooch so they aren’t tempted to stray.